 Expect all the hardships of camping!
 If you are camping overnight at the event, expect to bring all camping necessities, including, but not limited to: a tent, sleeping bag, air mattress, cooking utensils, firewood/charcoal, flashlights/lanterns, solar-powered items, etc. The Battle for the Ring site at Prado Regional Park has quarter-activated showers, laundry machines, as well as bathrooms and water spigots at campsites.
 The event will also provide Port-o-Potties throughout the campsites for your convenience.
 There is very limited access to electrical outlets and is mainly reserved for use by event staff.

 Expect to feed yourself.
-The event provides one feast with event fee on Saturday evening, with vegetarian options provided.
-During the rest of the event, feeding yourself is your responsibility.
 There are grocery stores within a few minutes' drive from the event site, and there will be food vendors on-site throughout the duration of the event.
-Additionally, we will be holding an Open House on Friday night, in which many camps will offer food and other festivities for their visitors.
-There will be a pancake breakfast and ice cream sundaes (evening time) on Sunday at the event.
+There will be a volunteer breakfast and a dessert at the awards ceremony (evening time) on Sunday at the event.

 Expect the event to be warm during the day and cold at night.
 The event is held in Southern California, which means that the weather can be a bit fickle at times.
 Expect temperatures ranging between 70 and 85 during the day, and between 40 and 50 at night.
 Dress accordingly!
 Slight chances of rain.